AddoAndrew/My-Projects/README.md

 School  Projects

-Optimal Design of Vertical Machining Center Structure
+**Optimal Design of Vertical Machining Center Structure**

-Objective: To optimize a vertical CNC machining center's structure, increasing rigidity by 40% while preserving mass and dimensions using SolidWorks and FE analysis.
+**Objective**: To optimize a vertical CNC machining center's structure, increasing rigidity by 40% while preserving mass and dimensions using SolidWorks and FE analysis.

 •	Conducted a topology study using SolidWorks to identify critical areas for material optimization.